 The objective of the game is to collect the most turkey cards.
 Players want to ‘catch the turkey’.

-How to Play Catch the Turkey
+How to Play

-I tried this out with Corinne before I presented it to my preschoolers, and it was a wildly huge success!
-Both she and I wanted to get as many turkeys as possible, mostly because we wanted an excuse to gobble like silly turkeys.
-During the game, however, Corinne got a whole lot of number identification practice, too!
+All my kids wanted to get as many turkeys as possible, mostly because we wanted an excuse to gobble like silly turkeys.
+During the game, however, my kids got a whole lot of number recognition practice, too!

 This game actually have a few levels of difficulty.